-bin assuming standard 1×1 binning and the use of the R1000B grisms.
-This estimate will improve if we integrate over the entire PSF of the source permitting us to follow the evolution of the KN with similar signal-to-noise values below 2-3 magnitudes from the peak, which is equivalent to cover a week in terms of kilonova evolution (see Figure 7).
+of kilonovae at the distance of 200 Mpc (expected magnitude $V\sim19.5$ mag) with a signal-to-noise of ~10 per spectral bin assuming standard 1×1 binning and the use of the R1000B grism.
+This estimate will improve if we integrate over the entire PSF of the source, permitting us to follow the evolution of the KN with similar signal-to-noise values below 2-3 magnitudes from the peak, which is equivalent to cover a week in terms of kilonova evolution (see Figure 7).

-Kilonovae are also a promising accurate distance indicators.
+Kilonovae are also promising accurate distance indicators.
 As demonstrated by Dhawan et al. (2019), the H_0 estimate using the "standard siren" measurement of GW170817 could be significantly improved by using the wavelength dependent intensity of the EM counterpart, AT2017gfo.
 The reason for this is that the time dependent SED of the kilonova is sensitive to the viewing angle towards the BNS merger plane.
 Since the latter is degenerate with the distance estimate from the GW signal, MAAT@GTC would allow us to do the same "standardization" for BNS merger GW distance out to 200 Mpc, i.e., the volume probed by the interferometers, and beyond the distance to which one can safely expect viewing angle constraints from radio data when a GRB is observed (about 10% of the cases).
 Furthermore, the latter requires high-density interstellar medium surrounding the GRB, unlikely to be the case for many of the BNS mergers.
 In summary, kilonovae observations with MAAT offer unique possibilities in this thriving field.